InterDigital Declares Regular Quarterly Cash Dividend

-/EIN News/ -- WILMINGTON, Del., March 29, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. (Nasdaq: IDCC), a mobile and video technology research and development company, today announced that its Board of Directors has declared a regular quarterly cash dividend of $0.35 per share on its common stock, payable on April 26, 2023, to shareholders of record at the close of business on April 12, 2023.
+WILMINGTON, Del., March 29, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. IDCC, a mobile and video technology research and development company, today announced that its Board of Directors has declared a regular quarterly cash dividend of $0.35 per share on its common stock, payable on April 26, 2023, to shareholders of record at the close of business on April 12, 2023.

 About InterDigital®